 The trail lies along one side of a shallow creek bed, then merges with it, then splits from it again.
 Walking is easy but rather slow over sandy dirt, then slippery-wet leaves and needles.
 Then creek stones.
 Then up steps formed by dirt and shallow tree roots.

-The sun appears through the clouds.
-You turn and see the distant blue-gray peaks and then look down at a royal tomb.
-For a very brief moment, sunlight turns the wheat-colored grass to bright gold, transforming the burial mound into a morning sun rising over the curve of the hill.
+You remember a previous trip when the sun appeared and you’d turned to see the distant blue-gray peaks and then look down at a royal tomb.
+For a very brief moment, sunlight turned the wheat-colored grass to bright gold, transforming the burial mound into a morning sun rising over the curve of the hill.

 “Here comes the sun.”
 The song rings in your ears, so you sing it out to the mountainside.